oladetohun1/PlayWithClasses/README.md

 There are two types of fields;
 - Class Variables
 - Object variables

--
-i am lazy to type so i would stop here, check codes for more implementation
+check codes for more implementation

 [click here to go Back to top of page ](#classes-and-objects-in-python) :point_up: